 Attendance and Punctuality Policy

-We recommend that you read our Attendance and Punctuality Policy on our School Policies page.
+We recommend that you read our Attendance & Punctuality Policy on our School Policies page.

-Please see our attendance leaflet 2019-2020 for full details about attendance at Balshaw's Church of England High School.
+Please see our attendance leaflets below for full details about attendance at Balshaw's Church of England High School.

 Please report student absence in one of the following ways; by telephone on 01772 421009 (option 1), email email@example.com, or complete the absence form here (or at the bottom of the home page).
 Please supply full details for the absence if you leave a voicemail message, send an email or complete the absence form and note that school may still contact you about the absence if they require further information or clarification.